Advertiser Disclosure

 Are Thousand Trails cabins pet friendly?

 Pet policies depend on the campground.
 Some locations have multiple Cabin Pass accommodations that accept pets, while others have none.
-And bookings are subject to availability, so you even if a location has a pet-friendly cabin, it might not be available.
-Most locations that allow pets charge an additional fee.
+Bookings are subject to availability, so you even if a location has a pet-friendly cabin, it might not be available.
+Most locations that allow pets charge an additional fee, typically $10 per night.
 Service animals are permitted in cabins.

 What amenities do Thousand Trails campgrounds have?